-Figure 1: The ADA (Americans with Disabilities Act) Standards state for positioning Freestanding display cases [23].
+Figure 1: The ADA (Americans with Disabilities Act) Standards state for positioning Freestanding display cases [23]

-The current paper presents a novel technique for designing wall-hung displays for exhibits and artworks.
+The current paper presents a novel technique for designing free-standing and hung displays.
 Our objective was to suggest ideas for techniques that may be used for creating exhibitions that can be experienced from a seated position, and at the same time be capable of accommodating a range of standing visitors.
 The rest of the paper is described as follows.
 We first provide a description of related work; we then present the suggested solution, followed by conclusions and future work directions.